 Failing to stop at the scene of a car accident is an offence in Ireland.
 You are required by law to stop your vehicle at the scene of the accident, no matter how minor the accident is.
 For safety reasons, you should turn on the hazard lights and turn off the engine.
 If it is safe to do so you should step out of your vehicle and stand in a safe place.

 Exchange names, phone numbers and addresses with the other driver.
 If there is not any serious damage or injuries and the accident is undisputed, then you do not need to call the Gardaí.
 If you hit an unoccupied car, you should leave your contact details on the car so that the owner can contact you.
 It is also advised that you take note of the insurance details of the other car, regardless of who is at fault.
 Taking some pictures of the accident, and damage to vehicles is also helpful when reporting an accident.

 The gardaí and an ambulance should be called immediately if anyone is injured.
 A warning triangle should be placed on the road to warn other drivers of the obstruction ahead while you are waiting for emergency services to arrive.

-In the case of the car accident taking place on a busy road, you may need to call the gardaí to direct traffic if your car is blocking the road.
+In the case of a car accident taking place on a busy road, you may need to call the gardaí to direct traffic if your car is blocking the road.

-If you are involved in a accident where the gardaí are unable to attend, you should report the incident to your local garda station within the next 24 hours if possible.
+If you are involved in an accident where the gardaí are unable to attend, you should report the incident to your local garda station within the next 24 hours if possible.

 4. Make a Note of the Details